 3. Pinckney Island National Wildlife Refuge.
 The Pinckney Island National Wildlife Refuge is a 4,053-acre (16 km) National Wildlife Refuge located in Beaufort County, South Carolina between the mainland and Hilton Head Island.
 Named after Major General Charles Cotesworth Pinckney, it was established to provide a nature and forest preserve for aesthetic and conservation purposes.
 (Submitted on March 20, 2016, by Brian Scott of Anderson, South Carolina.)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 11, 2019.
 This page originally submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,024 times since then and 56 times this year.
-Photos: 1, 2. submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina.
-3, 4. submitted on March 20, 2016, by Brian Scott of Anderson, South Carolina.
-5. submitted on March 6, 2011, by Mike Stroud of Bluffton, South Carolina.
-6. submitted on March 20, 2016, by Brian Scott of Anderson, South Carolina.
-7, 8, 9. submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.
+This page has been viewed 1,587 times since then and 9 times this year.
+Last updated on May 9, 2010, by Richard E. Miller of Oxon Hill, Maryland.
+Photos: 1, 2. submitted on October 4, 2010, by Mike Stroud of Bluffton, South Carolina.
+3, 4. submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina.
+5, 6. submitted on March 20, 2016, by Brian Scott of Anderson, South Carolina.
+7. submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina.
+8. submitted on August 29, 2015, by Allen C. Browne of Silver Spring, Maryland.
+9. submitted on March 26, 2008, by Mike Stroud of Bluffton, South Carolina.